3M contamination of Minnesota groundwater: Legal trial and settlement

-Following initial discoveries of groundwater contamination in 2002, the Minnesota Department of Health conducted numerous studies –concluding in 2008, 2010, and 2014 – on the level of PFAs found in the bloodstreams of exposed residents.
+Following initial discoveries of groundwater contamination in 2002, the Minnesota Department of Health conducted numerous studies – concluding in 2008, 2010, and 2014 – on the level of PFAs found in the bloodstreams of exposed residents.

+In 2007, MPCA and 3M were placed in a Consent Order where Chemolite, Woodbury, and Oakdale sites were required to be cleaned up.
+3M's role in this was to clean and pay for water treatment as temporary solutions while longer term solutions were under development.

 On February 20, 2018, the state of Minnesota settled its lawsuit against 3M in exchange for $850 million.
 After legal expenses, approximately $720 million will be invested in drinking water and other natural resource projects in the east metro area.

 Next steps

 Mitigation and remediation

-3M has invested over $200 million, not including legal settlements, into the mitigation and remediation of PFAs around the world.
+3M has stated that it has invested $300 million in water treatment systems at its Cottage Grove plant.
 Their website offers samples of PFAs and other chemicals used in their products to any researchers studying the environment and the long-term effects of chemicals.
 Based on varying population growth and development scenarios, Minnesota state agencies have mapped out 18 unique scenarios for the treatment of individual families' well-water and municipal water systems.
 The most expensive of these scenarios has an initial estimated cost of $1.2 billion, which is roughly $500 million more than the funding provided to affected communities by 3M.